-2.4GHz band

-Figure 5 Measured noise spectral density within (a) 1.9 GHz band and (b) 2.4 GHz band
+Figure 5 Measured noise spectral density within 920MHz band

-In the 1.9 GHz band, the noise appears to cause problems for the communication with particular machines as well as problem for using the 1.9GHz band for internal telephone system.
-The source of these noises is attributed to some kinds of manufacturing machines that are causing interference for wireless communications.
+The observed noise power was -65dBm/MHz which were above the receiving sensitivity for the 920MHz wireless systems.
+In the under 1 GHz band, the noise appears to cause problems for the communication with sensing systems using 920MHz band wireless communications.
+The source of the noises is attributed to some kinds of manufacturing machines that are causing interference for wireless communications.

 (b) Uncoordinated and Independent Systems